jsmoriss/jsm-show-post-meta/readme.txt

 == Upgrade Notice ==

-= 2.0.0-b.1 =
+= 2.0.0-rc.1 =

-(TBD) When a post / page is saved in the WordPress block editor, the Post Metadata metabox is now refreshed.
+(2021/11/26) When a post / page is saved in the WordPress block editor, the Post Metadata metabox is now refreshed.

 = 1.3.0 =